wjabraham/GettingAndCleaningData/CodeBook.md

 The test and train datasets do not have a relationship where they can be joined on a common key using merge.
 This fact is readily apparent from the README file accompanying the dataset, "The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.".
 Instead, these datasets need to be "vertically" merged back together by using rbind in order to recreate the original unpartitioned dataset.
 Using rbind, the **xtestcomplete** and **xtraincomplete** were merged together forming **xmergeddata**.

 ### Extracting mean and std Measurements
 Using grep, the columns in the dataset containg "mean()" or "std()" were extracted from **xmergeddata**.
-Aditionally, the "activity" and "subject" columns were also extracted wusing grep, since these will be needed later in calculating the column averages.
+Additionally, the "activity" and "subject" columns were also extracted wusing grep, since these will be needed later in calculating the column averages.

 ### Adding Descriptive Activity Names
 The activity ids in **xmergeddata** were replaced by the activity label using the **match** function.
 This function matches the activity id in **xmergeddata** with the activity id in **activitylabels** and replaces it with the more descriptive activity label.
 The resultant dataset is called **stdandmean**.